 Available on the boxed set ‘Street Fighting Years’ via Virgin Records

 SEAL Crazy (1990)

 SEAL found fame as the voice of ADAMSKI’s ‘Killer’ which reached No1 in 1990.
-Possessing a soulful voice that suited both dance and rock, Trevor Horn couldn’t believe his luck when he discovered the man who was born Olusegun Olumide Adeola Samuel was a free agent.
+Possessing a soulful voice that suited both dance and rock, Horn couldn’t believe his luck when he discovered he was a free agent.
 A deal with ZTT was sealed and their first single together was the mighty techno rock of ‘Crazy’.
-It was the perfect platform for SEAL’s crossover potential and the Paddington-born singer found fame and fortune in America with ‘Kiss From A Rose’, which was also produced by Horn and netted a 1995 Grammy Award.
+It was the perfect platform for SEAL’s crossover potential and the Paddington-born singer found fame in America with ‘Kiss From A Rose’, which was also produced by Horn and netted a 1995 Grammy Award.

 Available on the album ‘Seal’ via ZTT Records

 If it wasn’t for Marc Almond, then the path for FRANKIE GOES TO HOLLYWOOD and PET SHOP BOYS might not have been so smooth.
 Signing with Warners, this cover of Jacques Brel’s ‘Les Chanson De Jacky’, made famous in an English version by Scott Walker, was a compromise reached by Almond to regain both his pop and artistic high ground.
 While basically a technologically enhanced remake of Walker’s cover, Horn’s production was mighty and cute, in a stupid arse way 😉

 Available on the album ‘Tenement Symphony’ via Warner Music